codingBaabu/Quizzle/README.md

 - statistics regarding player scores/comments/contributions
 - leaderboard

----HOW DO I GET THIS UP AND RUNNING?
+## HOW DO I GET THIS UP AND RUNNING?
 - quizzle was made using HTML, CSS, Javascript, and PHP
 - download XAMPP or WAMP
 - (if XAMPP) - go to xampp folder -> htdocs folder, then put the quizzle folder